Get 80% off your plan for your first 6 months.*

 Line of credit vs term loan

-The main difference is structure.
+The main difference between a line of credit and a term loan is structure.
 A term loan gives you a lump sum upfront with fixed repayments over a set period.
 A line of credit lets you draw funds as needed and only pay interest on what you use.

-- Loan amount: Term loans typically offer larger amounts, making them better for major purchases like property or equipment
+• Loan amount: Term loans typically offer larger amounts for major purchases like property or equipment.

-- Repayment: Term loans have fixed monthly payments; lines of credit offer flexible repayment as you draw and repay
+• Repayment: Term loans have fixed monthly payments while lines of credit offer flexible repayment.

-- Interest rates: Term loans often have lower rates; lines of credit may charge higher rates for their flexibility
+• Interest rates: Term loans often have lower rates while lines of credit may charge more for flexibility.

-- Best for: Term loans suit one-off, high-cost investments; lines of credit suit unpredictable, short-term needs like inventory, repairs, or bridging cash flow gaps
+• Best for: Term loans suit one-off, high-cost investments while lines of credit suit unpredictable, short-term needs.

 A line of credit works as a financial cushion when you're not sure exactly how much you'll need or when.